 Even the most seasoned home cooks get stuck in a rut once in a while.
 This post will help you come up with some simple new dinner ideas that your family will love.

-But after a while, even the most crowd-pleasing dinners can start to get a little stale.
+After a while, even the most crowd-pleasing family dinners can start to get a little stale.

 But I've found that having a zillion recipes at my disposal doesn't always make it easy to figure out what to serve for dinner — especially when dealing with dietary restrictions, picky kids, busy schedules, and particular tastes.

-If you’re in need of some dinner inspiration, here are 5 simple things that you can do to break out of your dinner rut and make meal-time exciting again.
+If you're in need of some dinner inspiration, here are some simple things that you can do to break out of your dinner rut and make meal-time exciting again.

 1) Play dinner roulette.